-Is it Hard to Buy Property in Mexico?
+Is it Hard to Buy Land in Mexico

-No, it’s relatively easy to buy property in Mexico.
-Using a fideicomiso, Americans can purchase, live in, lease, rent, sell or even will their real estate to their heirs, all as they normally would at home.
+No, it’s relatively easy to buy land in Mexico.
+Using a fideicomiso, Americans can purchase, build, lease, rent, sell or even will their real estate to their heirs, all as they normally would at home.

 To establish a fideicomiso, foreigners simply apply through the Ministry of Foreign Affairs and register in the Public Registry of Property and the National Registry of Foreign Investment.